 Starting in 2021, the protocol is to have patients discharged after one night in the hospital, bringing the length of stay down even further.
 This is discussed with surgeons and determined on a case by case basis.
 The current average length of stay for both gastric bypass and sleeve is 1.9 days and gastric band patients stay averages to less than a day as these patients usually go home the same day as their surgery.

 Operative mortality is 0%.
 The standard for safe accredited program is to be less than 0.2%.

-Thirty-day readmission and reoperative rates remain well below the benchmark for accredited programs.
+Thirty-day readmission and reoperative rates remain well below the benchmark for accredited surgical weight loss programs.